-“The soul never thinks without a mental picture… No one could ever learn or understand anything, if he had not the faculty of perception; even when he thinks speculatively, he must have some mental picture with which to think.” ― Frances A. Yates, The Art Of Memory
+“The soul never thinks without a mental picture… No one could ever learn or understand anything, if he had not the faculty of perception; even when [one] thinks speculatively, [one] must have some mental picture with which to think.” ― Frances A. Yates, The Art Of Memory

 In his 1966 book The Art of Memory, Frances A. Yates restored an idea borne from the well-bearded philosophers of ancient Greece and Rome.
 To them, it was known as the Method of loci, ‘loci’ translating from Latin to English as ‘places’.
 This method has been lauded by memory champions, who leverage it to stuff details deep within their subconsciousness for later retrieval.

 The method requires deep focus and visualization.
 Breath in, breath out.
 Be calm.
 Keep breathing.
 Now picture an environment.
 Maybe it is warm and bright and the air is crisp.
-Now, visualize a structure there.
+Now, visualize a structure.

 The dark wooden floors creaks as you walk upon it.
-Light reaches in through the windows, the sun reflecting from the empty shelving lining barren, rocky walls.
+Light pours in through the windows, sparkling off of the empty glass display cases that line the barren and rocky walls.
 You feel like the place invites you and begs you to fill it with things.
 You reach for the tome and open it.
 You decide to write some numbers there: 180352080556190488200984.
 They are important dates, belonging to loved ones.
 You close the tome and depart.

 Later, weeks from now, you feel like something important is on the horizon.
 But you cannot remember what!
 You return to your breath.
 You focus, imagine, and return to that grape door - it even smells like concords.